garagehive/garagehive.github.io/docs/garagehive-accountancy-routines.md

 ## Weekly Routines

 * Post Business Purchase Invoices (Utilities, etc) - [Video](https://youtu.be/BDwUIGrgRQo "How to post Business Purchase Invoices")
+* Check any outstanding Purchase Orders over a week old
+* Check any outstanding Purchase Return Orders over a week old
 * Bank reconciliation / Payment reconciliation journal (this can also be done daily) - [Video](https://youtu.be/WiAnm_VUQVQ "Payment Reconciliation Journal")
 * Check your bank balances are correct - Use the search function and search for "Bank Account", select the relevant bank account and in the action bar select Navigate -> Balance.
 Select the desired "View by" and "View as" options as necessary.
 If there is a difference, identify which date the difference occurred and select the balance figure, this will open the bank ledger entries related to that day for you to analyse.